 Embrace the Opportunity in Happy Accidents

-The world is full of examples, from one of the most important medical discoveries in history (penicillin) to a quirky invention (Velcro).
-Countless real-world examples, like missing the subway and meeting your future husband on the next one, show that mistakes sometimes work out.
+The world is full of examples of happy accidents, from one of the most important medical discoveries in history (penicillin) to a quirky invention (Velcro).
+Countless real-world examples, like missing the subway but meeting your future husband on the next one, show that mistakes sometimes work out.
 Get lost on a road trip and discover the place where locals really eat.
 Miss changing your clocks for Daylight Saving Time and come an hour early for a meeting, only to have a fascinating conversation with a stranger who made the same mistake.

 For example, you might add a mobile event app and see an unexpected, unintentional increase in traffic to your event website.
 Offer an online class and see a spike in face-to-face class registrations.